alexyorke/Rabbit/README.md

 The [PlayerIOClient (v3.0.14)](https://gamesnet.yahoo.com/download/) is a dependency.

-###How does Rabbit work?

-Rabbit works by identifying common patterns in the ids and passwords, which are commonly associated with authenticating with a specific service.
-These patterns can be made into rules, which then can be easily followed and therefore, automatically redirects the request to the service.
-Finally, the user is authenticated using a unified connection handler.

 ###Bugs

 If you find a bug in Rabbit, feel free to let me know in the GitHub issue tracker or, if you don't have an account, by decagongithub@gmail.com